 For the next few decades, the answer appears to be yes, though demand is expected to fall toward the end of the 2030s.
 The issue of how the burning of billions of tons of hydrocarbons is warming the planet is gaining more and more traction, with even the CEO of Shell believing that climate change is real and caused by the burning of fossil fuels.
 But despite the specific beliefs and sensibilities of major oil CEOs, it still seems like the oil industry and the environmental movement are, for obvious reasons, at odds.
 And while many oil CEOs may believe in climate change, I’m not sure that a lack of belief is what keeps them looking for new reserves and making new business connections.
 No, what continues to make oil an attractive proposition for many is that there is the potential to make a fuckton of money.
 Silverstein’s book details the opulence of not only the owners of the oil reserves but many far less senior members of the industry who are still making bank.
 To put it mildly, oil is lucrative.
 And despite the fact that most oil executives have enough to money to live out the rest of their days in utter extravagance, it won’t be enough until every last dollar is squeezed out of those toxic barrels.

 As with any matter of global climate change, geopolitics can’t be discounted, least of all when thinking about oil.
 A staggering proportion of proven oil reserves are located in developing countries, which are already asking to be compensated for leaving enormous quantities of oil in the ground, as I wrote about in my ‘climate creditors’ blog post.
 In 2006, Ecuador pushed for compensation for not drilling in Yasuní National Park, a pristine section of rainforest that is sitting on $7bn worth of crude oil.
-Given that Bolivia has barely contributed to emissions, it seems fair for Ecuador to be compensated for not taking those sweet petro dollars and leaving the oil in the ground, with any money given going (in theory) to support the country’s transition to clean energy.
-Despite years of protests from citizens and environmental groups, in 2016, the Ecuadorian government announced they had started drilling, as they were yet to see any indication they would be compensated for keeping the oil in the ground and the nation needs the money.
-It is a big ask from a developmental perspective to ask developing countries to keep that fuel in the ground, without any real compensation for the economic losses they face as result.
+Given that Ecuador has barely contributed to emissions, it seems fair for the country to be compensated for not taking those sweet petro dollars and leaving the oil in the ground, with any money given going (in theory) to support the country’s transition to clean energy.
+Despite years of protests from citizens and environmental groups, in 2016, the Ecuadorian government announced they had started drilling, as they were yet to see any indication they would be compensated for not drilling for the oil and the nation needs the money.
+It is a big ask from a developmental perspective to ask developing countries to keep that fuel below ground and unburned, without any real compensation for the economic losses they face as result.
 Those of us in privileged nations cannot judge a country for wanting to provide its citizens with same standards of living we have to come see as not only standard, but humane.
 Of course, in many countries, the oil industry is rife with corruption and average citizens never see a cent of the profits from these billionaire business deals, but for many countries across the world their natural resources are a crucial piece of the national economy – provided they are mined and sold.